equinix/terraform-equinix-metal-platform9-k8s/README.md

 ### Deploy the PMK Cluster on Packet

 All there is left to do now is to deploy the cluster.
-Using the default configuration in `variables.tf`, this will create a **single node cluster using a packet <a href=”https://www.packet.com/cloud/servers/c3-small/” rel="noopener" target="_blank">c3.small.x86</a> node that's configured with Ubuntu 18.04 Operating System**.
+Using the default configuration in `variables.tf`, this will create a **single node cluster using a packet [https://www.packet.com/cloud/servers/c3-small/](c3.small.x86) node that's configured with Ubuntu 18.04 Operating System**.

 ```bash
 terraform apply --auto-approve